mvanthoor/rustic-book/src/front_matter/about_rustic.md

 # About Rustic

-The chess engine discussed in this book is Rustic, which is written in the Rust programming language.
+The chess engine discussed in this book is called Rustic.
+It is written in the Rust programming language.
 The engine is an original work, but it implements many well-known concepts, both from computer science in general, and chess programming in particular.